CoC Structure & Board

 Governing Board: Blueprint Council

-Continuum of Care Committees
+Continuum of Care implementation workgroups

-The Continuum of Care (CoC) Committees develop, deepen, and expand strategies to execute them through focused, time-bound work plans.
+The Continuum of Care (CoC) Implementation Workgroups develop, deepen, and expand strategies to execute them through focused, time-bound work plans.
 Additional ad hoc workgroups or task forces may be formed and given specific responsibilities as needed by the Blueprint Council.
 These groups may also be directly responsible for specific strategies or exploring options to solve particular concerns.

-Support Entity: CHIP
+Lead Entity: CHIP

 Collaborative Applicant and Sole Grantee: City of Indianapolis